Medication at School

 If your child has an unexplained rash, it would be a good idea to see a doctor.
 Again, send your child's teacher a note to explain the cause and possibly avoid a trip to the school clinic and call home from the school nurse..

 Pink eye is highly contagious and can spread rapidly.
 If the eye is red/pink, itchy, has drainage and is matted together in the morning these are all clear signs of pink eye.
-Antibiotic drops are the only way to take care of this so the child must see a doctor.
-The antibiotic drops must be used for 24 hours before returning to school.
+Antibiotic drops are the only way to take care of this, so the child must see a doctor.
 In the mean time you and your child need to wash you hands frequently.

 Diarrhea and vomiting: